marknormanread/TcellSwarming/README.md

 > **eLife** (2020) 9:e56554. doi: 10.7554/eLife.56554
 > https://elifesciences.org/articles/56554

 Please cite this paper upon use of any code contained within this repository.
-We make it available under the GPLv3 licence.
+We make it available under the GPL v3 licence.

 Three modules are included for: